MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-spark-getting-started.md

 -   *rxHadoopMakeDir*: Wraps the Hadoop fs -mkdir command.
 -   *rxHadoopRemoveDir*: Wraps the Hadoop fs -rmr command.

-## Installation
+## Before you start

-Instructions for installation can be found at [Install R Server on Hadoop](rserver-install-hadoop-805.md).
-See [Supported platforms](rserver-install-supported-platforms.md) for platform requirements.
+You must have R Server on Apache Hadoop with a supported version of the Spark engine.
+For instructions, see [Install R Server on Hadoop](rserver-install-hadoop-805.md) and [Supported platforms](rserver-install-supported-platforms.md) for platform requirements.

-## Running the Examples in the Getting Started Guide

-This guide makes extensive use of the *Airline 2012 On-Time Data Set,* a set of 12 comma-separated files containing information on flight arrival and departure details for all commercial flights within the USA, for the year 2012.
-This is a big data set with over six million observations, and is used in the examples in Section 5.
+Sample data is required if you intend to follow the steps.
+This guide uses the *Airline 2012 On-Time Data Set,* a set of 12 comma-separated files containing information on flight arrival and departure details for all commercial flights within the USA, for the year 2012.
+This is a big data set with over six million observations.

-Section 5 uses the AirlineDemoSmall.csv file from the RevoScaleR SampleData directory.
-That tutorial section describes how to copy the file from the sample data directory into HDFS.
+This guide also uses the AirlineDemoSmall.csv file from the RevoScaleR SampleData directory.

-You can obtain these data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).
+You can obtain both data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

 >[!NOTE]
 > RevoScaleR (and this manual) assumes the existence of directories “/var/RevoShare” and “/var/RevoShare/$USER” in the native file system and “/user/RevoShare” and “/user/RevoShare/$USER” in the Hadoop Distributed File System on the Hadoop cluster.
 Other writable directories may be substituted, but some examples may need to be modified.
 This manual also assumes the existence of a writable directory “/share” on the Hadoop Distributed File System.
 If this directory does not exist, or is not writable by Microsoft R Server users, another writable directory must be substituted in the examples.